Architecture of Individuation (AOI)

 - That consciousness causes quantum collapse — the formal signature observation is categorical (about the limits of formalism), not causal (about a mechanism)

-I. The Derivation Gap
+I. The Grounding Gap

 Similarly, the stability of observed configurations is presupposed throughout.
 CST maps the ordinary ego, depression, psychosis, panic, DID, and awakening as distinct configurations in the two-axis space.
 But it does not explain why these configurations rather than others populate the experiential landscape.
-The stability that makes them persistent is documented, not derived.

 Two questions are missing: